eoscostarica/eos-local/readme.md

 	<img src="assets/EOS-Local-Architecture.png" width="600">
 </p>

-The producer node acts as "genesis" node and it is the first nodeos that we start, that will originate the blockchain.
-All other nodes will derive from the genesis node.
-By default you EOS Local starts a second node node that exposes the the http API with mongo plugin.
-More node can be added as desired with docker compose.

 ## Advantages

 - Get started with EOS DApp development in less than 5 minutes with a single command.